mc1134/GFET_Code/README.md

 - **Button 2**: Runs a sample.
 - **Button 3**: Interrupts current process to return to idle state.
 Any recorded data is discarded.

+Please note that to use the standalone module, you must switch to the standalone branch.
+To do this run the following command: `git checkout standalone`

 #### State Diagram

 The following diagram describes the possible states and transitions for the device using the standalone module.